Bridge Loan VS Gap Loan: What You Didn’t Know

-The bank loan on the property is coming due, and the borrower seeks to refinance the loan with another bank loan.
+The bank loan on the property is coming due, and the borrower seeks to refinance the loan with another bank loan or hard money lender.

 But, the borrower’s credit score is hit hard due to a recent divorce, and no bank will refinance the loan because of the borrower’s low credit score.

 The borrower is able to get a bridge loan in place for a term of 12 months while in credit repair.
 Once the credit score gets above 700, the borrower is able to qualify for a bank loan and pays off the bridge loan.